- Bats Left, Throws Right

 He lost two years to the military (1952-1953), something which is not usually counted into his record.
 In particular, he had won 20 games in 1951 before going into the military, and he won 20 games again in 1955, so one can only imagine how the 1953 Brooklyn Dodgers would have done if they had had him on the team.
 The 1953 Dodgers won 105 games without him, and with him they might have become one of the three or four winningest teams of all time.

 Newcombe started 14-1 in 1955, the best record before the All-Star Game by a pitcher with 15+ decisions until 2010, when Ubaldo Jimenez began the season 15-1.
+He had won his first 10 decisions before suffering his lone loss of the first half on June 12th; no other Dodgers starting pitcher would begin a season 10-0 until Alex Wood in 2017.
 He was 18-1 after a win on July 31st, but lost 4 of his last 6 decisions to finish at 20-5.
 Still, the 18-1 mark was the best after 19 decisions since Rube Marquard had won his first 19 decisions for the New York Giants in 1912.
 Roy Face matched him by going 18-1 for the entire 1959 season, and Max Scherzer also started off 18-1 for the 2013 Detroit Tigers.

 After leaving the Dodgers, Newcombe had a good season with the Cincinnati Redlegs in 1959, where his 13 victories tied for the team lead with Bob Purkey - although Purkey went 13-18, while Newcombe went 13-8.
 His presence in Cincinnati gave the team three top black stars while still in the 1950s - Frank Robinson, Vada Pinson, and himself.